 Other groups at increased risk for metabolic syndrome include:

-Metabolic syndrome increases your risk for coronary heart disease.
+Metabolic syndrome increases your risk for ischemic heart disease.
 Other risk factors, besides metabolic syndrome, also increase your risk for heart disease.
 For example, a high LDL (“bad”) cholesterol level and smoking are major risk factors for heart disease.
-For details about all of the risk factors for heart disease, go to the Coronary Heart Disease Risk Factors Health Topic.

 Even if you don’t have metabolic syndrome, you should find out your short-term risk for heart disease.
 The National Cholesterol Education Program (NCEP) divides short-term heart disease risk into four categories.
 Your risk category depends on which risk factors you have and how many you have.